-Do not be fooled with its super-basic-looking GUI, this is an amazing product, which definitely worths the money.
-After all, many huge names stand behind this software, including SampleMagic, Dom Kane, SampleSquad, PowerFX, Richard Devine, etc.
+Do not be fooled with its super-basic-looking GUI, this is an amazing plugin, which is definitely worth the money.
+Also, many huge names stand behind this software, including SampleMagic, Dom Kane, SampleSquad, PowerFX, Richard Devine, and more.

 As I’ve already mentioned, one of the things that characterize this plugin is its GUI, which looks pretty rudimental.
 I’m not sure what was the main intention of designers, but it definitely emphasizes the plugin’s simplicity.
 Everything looks like it comes from two decades ago, but a great thing is that such a design doesn’t affect the overall functionality.

 Speaking of the functionality, such simple GUI layout allows instant and super-easy saves and loads.
 Still, impressions on this matter are mixed.
 On one side, it is great that you can save pretty much everything.
 By everything, I mean patterns, single hits, kits, MIDI mapping, step sequencer and much more.

 On the other side, a big complaint goes fo “load” part.
 This mainly refers to naming, because each pattern comes with a name that won’t give you any clue on how it actually sounds.

 You can load tons of sounds from the Nerve library, but once again, naming policy is strange, while you also don’t have any previews of sounds.
 It can be extremely frustrating if you’re looking for something specific.